chicco4/chicco4/README.md

 - 👋 Hi, I’m Federico
-- 👀 I’m interested in comp
+- 👀 I’m interested in fullstack sofware development
 - 🌱 I’m currently learning Computer Science student at the University of Venice.
 - 💞️ I’m looking to collaborate on a lot of open source projects
 - 📫 How to [Reach Me](https://www.linkedin.com/in/federico-scaggiante-6900b5233/)